ixqifeba/arctic-fox-theme/_posts/2015-05-25-formatting-samples.markdown

 ---
 Arctic Fox supports GFM!
-The following text has been taken from [this page](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet). wwwwwwww
+The following text has been taken from [this page](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet). wwwwwwwwww

 # H1